 divide the interval into half at mid = (a + b) / 2;

-- compute the areas of the two trapezoids, each determined by four points:
+- compute the areas of these two trapezoid:

-Decrease EPSILON to 0.01 and increase R enough to eliminate any failing test cases again.
-Compare the result to exercise 432.
+Decrease ε to 0.01 and increase R enough to eliminate any failing test cases again.
+Compare the result to exercise 458.

 Do not discuss the termination of integrate-adaptive